stuburger/go-fib/README.md

 I chose SST because makes it very easy to create a deploy cloudformation stacks.
 It is built on top of AWS CDK and make its trivial to build serverless applications in particular.
 It also provides the means to move entirely away from storing environment variables in config files which are often need to store secrets and are at risk of being committed to version control.

 When you run the api tests or load tests, notice that those tests do not pull in any configuration from local files.
 It is all done using `sst bind` which binds the apps resources to a command and brings those variables into the environment.
 Magic!

+It is also possible to reuse the same CDN for the website and the backend by pointing it at different origins, but thats been left for part 2 :)